Feb 15, 2017

-Thanks to this capability, Netflix, Spotify and Foxtel will make everyday flights movie marathons, sports fests and musical jamborees by offering their services to Qantas customers on wi-fi-enabled planes for free.
+Thanks to this capability, Netflix, Stan, Spotify and Foxtel will make everyday flights movie marathons, sports fests and musical jamborees by offering their services to Qantas customers on wi-fi-enabled planes for free.

 Foxtel will offer three days free access to its app every time a Qantas customer flies; Netflix will offer new customers a one-off free 30-day trial; and Spotify, likewise, will offer a free 30-day trial of its Premium service which allows customers to stream music ad-free.